Willpower is the ability to tolerate an uncomfortable situation in pursuit of a goal.

 However, a more practical approach is to be more mindful of your choices.

 You can’t change everything in your environment, but you have the power to alter more than you might realize.
 Get rid of things you don’t need.
 Keep your phone out of reach.
 Turn off the TV.
 The list is endless, but the concept is simple.

 “Eliminate distractions,” Hardy said.
 “They are weeds cluttering the garden of your mind.”

 Getting rid of distractions requires diligence, so why should we waste our precious willpower on such tiny concerns?
 Because little efforts can pay off big.
-If we can eliminate all the manageable factors working against us, we at least have a fighting chance against the obstacles that currently seem beyond our control.
+If we can eliminate all the manageable factors working against us, we have a better chance against the obstacles that may be beyond our control.

 People have always struggled with distraction, but the dynamic is more insidious than ever.
 When life becomes hard, we have an endless variety of distractions at our disposal.
 These brief sensory pleasures are a major obsession in modern culture, and they demonstrate addictive chemical signatures similar to substance abuse.

 People were once conditioned to sacrifice immediate pleasure in exchange for a better future, but we’ve long since lost our sense of impulse control.
 According to Karen R. Koenig, an author and psychotherapist specializing in eating disorders, this ability has been deteriorating for generations.